patrykpilek/multi-language-php/README.md

   - convert translations in separate files to Markdown
   - translate data from a database: multiple columns in one table
   - translate data from a database: separate table for the translations
+  - display localised versions of images that contain text
 - [ ] Selecting and remembering the language